Adriangp27/Kickstarter_Analysis/README.md

 ## Overview

 An active Kickstarter campaign that raised much of its funding goal in a short amount of time is being compared to others in the same industry.
 With the given Kickstarter data set, we examine the relationship between launch dates and funding goals.
-In this study, successful, fails, and cancelled campaigns are examined for specific categories and subcategories.
+In this study, successful, failed, and cancelled campaigns are examined for specific categories and subcategories.
 By the end of the review, the report will identify the most optimal date and funding goals for the campaign to have the greatest chance of success and compare them to the current status of the campaign.

 ## Analysis and Challenges